spesml/spesml.github.io/3_Plugin/13_executable_functions.md

 starts with a _package declaration_, followed by arbitrarily many _import statements_, and the _module definition_.
 For instance, the following listing depicts an excerpt of a module.
 The package of the module is `a.b.c`.
-The module imports the two modules `a.b.c.module1` and `a.b.module2`.
-The name of the module is `module3`.
+The module imports the two modules `a.b.c.module1` and `a.b.module2`, making their functions available in the current module.
+The name of the
+module is `module3`.
 Its fully qualified name is `a.b.c.module3`.
 The body of the module is defined after the modules name.
 It is enclosed by curly brackets.